Body

 STEP 1: Complete the Online Social Security Number Application & Schedule In-Person Appointment

-- Supervisor may sign Section A electronically using their real signature (and not a computer generated version as is sometimes the default).
+- they can sign Section A electronically using their real signature (not a computer generated version as is sometimes the default) OR

-STEP 3: International Student Advisor or another campus Designated School Official completes Section B of F-1 Certification of On-Campus Employment for SSN
+STEP 3: International Student Adviser completes Section B of F-1 Certification of On-Campus Employment for SSN

 - Please note, a MassArt Designated School Official (DSO) must sign the letter

-- International Student Advisor (or another campus Designated School Official) will email F-1 student when the form is signed and ready
+- International Student Adviser will email F-1 student when the form is signed and ready

 - This normally happens within 1 week of DSO's receipt of the form.